ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/ScienceFieldContinuumImaging.rst

 yourself (ie. set ``SUBMIT_JOBS=false`` to produce the slurm files without submission, then edit and manually submit).

+While the default application used for the imaging is **cimager**, it is possible to use the newer **imager** (:doc:`../calim/imager`).
+Much of the functionality will be identical for continuum data (imager was developed initially as a better spectral-line imaging tool).

 An option exists to do the continuum-imaging with self-calibration.
 The algorithm here is as follows:

-1. Image the data with cimager
+1. Image the data with cimager or imager
 2. Run source-finding with Selavy with a relatively large threshold
 3. Use the results to calibrate the antenna-based gains by either: